isomerpages/moe-nanchiauhigh/_our-student-development/Student Management.md

-2.3.4     Students are only allowed to wear either the prescribed school shoes or shoes that are completely black in colour.
+2.3.4&nbsp; &nbsp; &nbsp;Students are only allowed to wear either the prescribed school shoes or shoes that are completely black in colour.

-2.3.5     Socks must be worn in a way that the ‘NC’ logo is visibly 3 fingers above the back cut of the shoe.
+2.3.5&nbsp; &nbsp; &nbsp;Socks must be worn in a way that the ‘NC’ logo is visibly 3 fingers above the back cut of the shoe.

-2.3.6     Slippers and sandals are allowed to be worn only on medical grounds; in such cases, a letter from a medical doctor must be produced.
+2.3.6&nbsp; &nbsp; &nbsp;Slippers and sandals are allowed to be worn only on medical grounds; in such cases, a letter from a medical doctor must be produced.

-2.3.7     Girls are only allowed to wear simple white/ beige bras (including sports bra).
+2.3.7&nbsp; &nbsp; &nbsp;Girls are only allowed to wear simple white/ beige bras (including sports bra).
 Halter-neck bras or other outlandish bras are not allowed to be worn.
 Girls who do not adhere strictly to this requirement will be sent home to change.

-2.3.8     PE attire (school T-shirt and PE shorts) must be worn for PE lessons.
+2.3.8&nbsp; &nbsp; &nbsp;PE attire (school T-shirt and PE shorts) must be worn for PE lessons.
 T-shirts must be tucked in at all times.
 When PE attire is worn underneath the school uniform, it must be tucked in and the length of the sleeves must not be longer than that of the school shirt or blouse.
 The PE shorts must also not be longer than the school shorts if it is worn inside.
 All students must be in their uniform during lessons that are after recess time.

-2.3.9     When students return to school outside normal school hours and during school vacation, they are expected to be in full uniform or the accepted attire of the CCA group.
+2.3.9&nbsp; &nbsp; &nbsp;When students return to school outside normal school hours and during school vacation, they are expected to be in full uniform or the accepted attire of the CCA group.
 Students participating in non-uniformed CCAs are to wear the school T-shirts and school shorts/pants/skirts.